 Anti-Friction coating technology has seen major advances since the old school days of using “filler” methods to help decrease friction.
 The method of adding in fillers such as teflon dust, graphite powder, or free silicones and oils is truly a vacuum tube technology far down on the evolutionary scale of anti-friction coatings.
 Free silicones, waxes, soaps and oils bloom to the surface of coatings and quickly wear away with abrasion.
 Teflon and graphite dust offer minimal improvement against friction.
 Wetlander does not rely on fillers, but rather uses Wearlon patented technology wherein the entirety of the coating is extremely slick.
 Sprinkling graphite dust on Wetlander would be like sprinkling it on ice: it would only slow you down.

 2.)
 Durable: Wetlander is a tough, durable, and protective coating with powerful adhesion; it will not crack or chip off.
-And since Wetlander is an anti-friction coating, it helps all parts of your hull, including the rivet heads, slide over surfaces, instead of scraping.
+And since the coefficient of friction for Wetlander is incredibly low, it helps that much more to avoid scraping, gouging and abrading, compromising seals, rivets, seams and the entire hull.
 You can see in the pictures below how applying Wetlander over your seams and rivets not only helps seal the rivet, but it also causes the rivet to be less exposed, and therefore less vulnerable to catch on something and tear open a leak.

 3.)
 Flexibility + Strong Adhesion: One of the failure points of conventional boat coatings is the combination of poor adhesion and lack of flexibility.
 The bottoms of both fiberglass and aluminum boats flex with heavy use.
 Your bottom coating needs to be able to flex with it.
 And the bottom coating adhesion needs to be strong enough to remain glued to your hull, no matter the degree of expansion and contraction.
 If a bottom coating is not flexible, and/or has subpar adhesion, it will crack and fall off in chunks.
 Wetlander is both flexible and has strong adhesion, so it will never crack or chip off.